If Lucy Fell: Cast

+Production

+In January 1995, it was announced Eric Schaeffer would write, direct, and co-star in If Lucy Fell, described as a post-Gen X romance, for the Motion Picture Corporation of America.

 Reception

 If Lucy Fell earned mostly negative reviews from critics, holding an 18% rating on Rotten Tomatoes based on 28 reviews.

 Roger Ebert of the Chicago Sun-Times, gave the film one out of four stars, writing:[Eric Schaeffer] is obviously a smart guy.
 Why does he play dumb?
 What's with the goofy blue hats he wears throughout the film?
 And the doofus haircut?
 And the self-referential dialogue?
 And why does he betray himself at the end with lines like "You figured out the girl in your heart isn't the girl in your dreams"? ...
 I'd like to see a Schaeffer movie in which he plays a guy as smart as he is; in which he takes the risk of wanting to make a good film, instead of hiding behind irony.